ARM-software/sbsa-acs/README.md

   - For information about the test coverage scenarios that are implemented in the current release of ACS and the scenarios that are  planned for the future releases, see the [Testcase checklist](docs/Arm_SBSA_testcase-checklist.rst). <br />
 Note: The Baremetal PCIe enumeration code provided as part of the SBSA ACS should be used and should not be replaced.
 This code is vital in analyzing of the test result.

+### Running Exerciser tests for complete coverage

+Exerciser is a client device wrapped up by PCIe Endpoint.
+This device is created to meet SBSA requirements for various PCIe capability validation tests.
+Running the Exerciser tests provides additional test coverage on the platform.

+Note: To run the exerciser tests on a UEFI Based platform with Exerciser, the Exerciser PAL API's need to be implemented.
+For details on the reference Exerciser implementation and support, see the [Exerciser.md](docs/PCIe_Exerciser/Exerciser.md) and [Exerciser_API_porting_guide.md](docs/PCIe_Exerciser/Exerciser_API_porting_guide.md)

 ## Target platforms
   Any 64-bit Arm based Server design presented as a full chip Emulation or Simulation environment